Circumcision in Older Children: What to Expect at Home

 After surgery, your child's penis may be painful, swollen, and bruised.
 In an older baby or child, there may be some blood coming from the wound edge.
 The penis may have petroleum jelly and gauze on it from surgery.
 If gauze is used, follow your doctor's directions about when to remove it.
 When you remove the gauze, first soak it in warm water, and then gently loosen it.

 Your child may not sleep as well and may seem fussy while the circumcision site heals.
-Let him return to his normal activities when he seems ready or when your doctor says it is okay.
+Let your child return to normal activities when your child seems ready or when your doctor says it's okay.
 This is usually in 2 or 3 days.

-If your child wears diapers, use petroleum jelly with each diaper change, and fasten the diapers loosely.
-If your child wears underpants, check that his pants are not rubbing on his penis.
+If your child wears diapers, use petroleum jelly with each diaper change.
+Fasten the diapers loosely.
+If your child wears underpants, make sure that the pants aren't rubbing on the penis.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.

 How can you care for your child at home?